In Veterinary Medicine animals tend to be divided into generalised categories of farm animals and companion animals (cats, dogs and horses).

 Rabbits and small furries - We have a dedicated non predator room for the hospitalisation of rabbits and small rodents.
 This ensures they do not encounter the smells and sounds of cats and dogs, which can be very stressful for them.

 We are happy to see most exotic pets, including birds, reptiles, amphibians, fish and even invertebrates.
-We also often care for a range of mammals including children's pets (rabbits and rodents), ferrets, chinchillas, and the more exotic mammals such as sugar gliders and African hedgehogs.
+We also often care for a range of mammals including rabbits, rodents, ferrets, chinchillas, and the more exotic mammals such as sugar gliders and African hedgehogs.
 We do not work with large mammal species (deer, pot bellied pigs etc), primates, venomous animals and animals licensed under the dangerous wild animal's legislation.

 Exotic Pets are seen by appointment only and availability of appointments may vary with the availability of the vet responsible.

 Many of the problems seen with exotic pets can relate to the way that they are kept, diet housing etc. Because of this the more information we have on the care of your pet the easier it is to determine what may be going wrong.
 Please bring diagrams or photos of the animals housing, details of the food fed and any supplements or medications given (if possible bring the packet).

 Any records kept about your pet (see preventative health care).